davetron5000/optparse-plus/tutorial/5_more_features.md

 on the fact that we aren't producing the error message we expect.
 Let's modify `bin/fullstop` to check that the call to `git` succeeded.  `sh` returns the exit status of the command it calls, so we can use that to fix things.

-Here's the changes we'l l make to `bin/fullstop` to check for this:
+Here's the changes we'll make to `bin/fullstop` to check for this:

 ```ruby
 #!/usr/bin/env ruby